RS1 Maps

 You can add a date for maps that support it.
 You have to add it in the exact format that the map allows.
 When using the layer search service, if you select a layer with a time series, the “Date” field will be automatically filled with the default date used by the map, so you can modify it following the necessary format.

-You can also add GeoJSON, KML or GPX files that you have on your device.
-Just click on the corresponding button (“Load GeoJSON/KML/GPX”) and select the file.
+You can also add GeoJSON, KML, GPX, CSV or SHP (in this case, compressed as ZIP) files that you have on your device.
+Just click on the corresponding button (“Load file”) and select the file.

 In some GPX files (for example those from the OpenTracks mobile application), you can access route data such as distance and time.